 Mr. Goldberg's Adjunct Faculties academic associations began at Boston College Law School as a Lecturer in Law teaching Land Finance.
 Mr. Goldberg taught eHealth Care Law at the University of Maryland School of Law in Baltimore, Maryland and at Suffolk University Law School in Boston, Massachusetts.
-Mr. Goldberg taught Health Care Informatics and Law at Marymount University School of Business Administration in Ballston, Virginia and Mr. Goldberg teaches Health Law at George Mason University School of Law in Arlington, Virginia and previously at the George Mason University College of Health and Human Services Department of Health Administration and Policy in Fairfax Virginia.
-Mr. Goldberg joined the law firm of Goulston & Storrs in Boston in 1967 after receiving a JD from Boston College Law School where Mr. Goldberg was a member of the Law Review and was awarded an academic scholarship and Mr. Goldberg received an LLM (Taxation) in 1978 from Boston University School of Law.
-Except for a period of active duty as a member of Navy JAGC, Mr. Goldberg practiced law in the firm's offices in Boston and Washington, DC, before disembarking on June 5, 2006 to open his law office in McLean, Virginia.
+Mr. Goldberg taught Health Care Informatics and Law at Marymount University School of Business Administration in Ballston, Virginia and Mr. Goldberg teaches Health Law at George Mason University School of Law in Arlington, Virginia and previously at the George Mason University College of Health and Human Services Department of Health Administration and Policy in Fairfax, Virginia.
+Mr. Goldberg joined the law firm of Goulston & Storrs in Boston in 1967 after receiving a JD from Boston College Law School where Mr. Goldberg was a member of the Law Review and was awarded an academic scholarship and Mr. Goldberg received an LLM (Taxation) in from Boston University School of Law.
+Except for a period of active duty as a member of Navy JAGC, Mr. Goldberg practiced law in the firm's offices in Boston and Washington, DC, before disembarking in 2006 to open his law office in McLean, Virginia.